-- a.
-Preservation Requirements. - i.
-A developer must preserve a minimum of thirty percent (30%) of the square footage of the pre-development tree canopy on all property
+a.
+Preservation Requirements.

-- regulated by this Subchapter.
+- i.
+A developer must preserve a minimum of thirty percent (30%) of the square footage of the pre-development tree canopy on all property regulated by this Subchapter.
 This square footage shall be the "preserved tree canopy." - ii.
 A developer must preserve a minimum of twenty percent (20%) of the square footage of the pre-development tree canopy on all property used for new agricultural activity.
-This square footage shall be the "preserved tree canopy." - iii.
-On property currently used for agricultural activities, the tree canopy amount will be determined by using aerials images from the last 24 months prior to the application for development. - iv.
+This square footage shall be the "preserved tree canopy" for that limited purpose. - iii.
+On property currently used for agricultural activity but has an application for development filed, the tree canopy amount will be determined by using aerial images from the last twenty-four (24) months prior to the application. - iv.
 A developer must submit a Tree Survey and a Tree Preservation Plan to the City prior to development of a lot or parcel regulated by this Subchapter.
 The percentage relating to preservation stated within this section must be based on the initial Tree Survey.
 Any subsequent redevelopment of property must preserve the minimum percentage of square footage of the predevelopment tree canopy as indicated by the initial tree survey. - v.
-A notation must be placed on the Final Plat, Site Plan and Building Permit identifying the square footage of the predevelopment tree canopy and the square footage of tree canopy to be preserve.
+A notation must be placed on the Final Plat, Site Plan and Building Permit identifying the square footage of the predevelopment tree canopy and the minimum square footage of tree canopy to preserve based on the percentage stated within this section.
 The notation shall limit any future unauthorized land disturbing activity or construction that would impact and/or damage the tree(s) to be preserved.